yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 If you did not provide your own custom AMI IDs, before you can proceed to creating a universe, verify that you can actually spin up EC2 instances with the default AMIs in YugabyteDB Anywhere.

-While logged into your AWS account, navigate to the AWS site [AlmaLinux OS 8 (x86_64) product](https://aws.amazon.com/marketplace/pp/prodview-mku4y3g4sjrye) and click **Continue to Subscribe**.
+While logged into your AWS account, do the following:

+- For the default x86 AMI, go to [AlmaLinux OS 8 (x86_64) product](https://aws.amazon.com/marketplace/pp/prodview-mku4y3g4sjrye) and click **Continue to Subscribe**.
+- For the default aarch64 AMI, go to [AlmaLinux OS 8 (arm64) product](https://aws.amazon.com/marketplace/pp/prodview-zgsymdwitnxmm) and click **Continue to Subscribe**.

 If you are not already subscribed and have not accepted the **Terms and Conditions**, then you should see the following message:

 ![Marketplace accept](/images/ee/aws-setup/marketplace-accept.png)

 If that is the case, click **Accept Terms** and wait for the page to switch to a successful state.
-After the operation completes, or if you previously subscribed and accepted the terms, you should see the following:
+After the operation completes, or if you previously subscribed and accepted the terms, you should see a message similar to the following:

 ![Marketplace success](/images/ee/aws-setup/marketplace-success-almalinux.png)